clipperhouse/uax29.net/README.md

 For `Stream` or `TextReader`/`StreamReader`, a buffer needs to be allocated behind the scenes.
 You can specify the size when calling `GetWords`.
 You can also optionally pass your own `byte[]` or `char[]` to do your own allocation, perhaps with [ArrayPool](https://learn.microsoft.com/en-us/dotnet/api/system.buffers.arraypool-1).
 Or, you can re-use the buffer by calling `SetStream` on an existing tokenizer, which will avoid re-allocation.

+### Options

+Pass `Options.OmitWhitespace` if you would like whitespace-only tokens not to be returned.

 ### Invalid inputs

 The tokenizer expects valid (decodable) UTF-8 bytes or UTF-16 chars as input.
 We [make an effort](https://github.com/clipperhouse/uax29.net/blob/main/uax29/Unicode.Test.cs#L55) to ensure that all bytes will be returned even if invalid, i.e. to be lossless in any case, though the resulting tokenization may not be useful.
 Garbage in, garbage out.